SoK: Differential Privacies: Neighborhood definition (N)

 \subsection{Changing the sensitive property}

-The original definition states that DP should hold for ``any datasets $D_1$ and $D_2$ that differ only in one record''.
+The original definition states that the $\eps$-indistinguishability propery should hold for ``any datasets $D_1$ and $D_2$ that differ only on the data of one individual''.
 Modifying the set of pairs $\left(D_1,D_2\right)$ such that $\mech{D_1}\ind_\eps\mech{D_2}$ is equivalent to changing the protected sensitive property.